stacks-network/docs/src/pages/write-smart-contracts/principals.md

 ;;  * authorize each employed pilot to the ship (define-public (add-managed-rocket (ship uint))
  (begin
-  ;; only the ceo may call this function!
+  ;; only the ceo may call this function
   (asserts! (is-eq tx-sender contract-caller line-ceo) (err u1)) ;; start executing as the contract
    (as-contract (begin
-    ;; make sure the contract owns the ship!
+    ;; make sure the contract owns the ship
     (asserts! (contract-call? .rockets-base is-my-ship ship) (err u2)) ;; register all of our pilots on the ship (add-pilots-to ship)))))